-In Windows 8, Microsoft has disabled aero transparency on window borders.
+In Windows 11/10/8, Microsoft has disabled aero transparency on window borders.
 In Windows Vista, when aero transparency is enabled, you may notice that this transparency goes away when you maximize the window.
-Microsoft was at pains to tell that this was actually performance optimization.
+Microsoft was at pains to tell that this was performance optimization.
 In Windows 7, you notice that even maximized windows have this transparency effect – thereby debunking the explanation of ‘performance optimization’ given earlier during the Vista days.

-In Windows 8, you may have noticed, that the window borders and taskbar are opaque and take the hue or color of the wallpaper, provided the default setting of Automatic matching of colors is retained.
+In Windows 11/10/8, you may have noticed that the window borders and taskbar are opaque and take the hue or color of the wallpaper, provided the default setting of Automatic matching of colors is retained.
 So if you have a blue wallpaper displayed on your desktop, the taskbar and the windows borders will automatically take a matching bluish color.
 The window in focus takes this color, while the window/s in the background takes a light grey color.

 Set different colors for window border and taskbar in Windows

 To do so, open regedit and navigate to the following key:

-Here in the right pane, double-click on EnableWindowColorization and changes its value to 0, from the default 1.
+Here in the right pane, double-click on EnableWindowColorization and changes its value to 0 from the default 1.

-Press the End task button, select the Abandon unsaved data and shut down button and then on Shut down.
+Press the End task button, select the Abandon unsaved data and shut down button, and then on Shut down.

-The window in the background will have a light grey background and the window in the foreground will have a white border – whereas you taskbar will continue to have the set color – which is blue in my case.
+The window in the background will have a light grey background, and the window in the foreground will have a white border – whereas your taskbar will continue to have the set color – which is blue in my case.

 If you change your window color, you will lose this customization, and you will have to do this all over again.